0xadri/notes-js/__intrvw_qs_01_javascript.md

  - No. You can, but not ok for error handling.
  - You’ll get an unhandled rejection.
  - **This may crash your program** in modern runtimes.
+ - This can be done, and often is done, in outer function tho

 ```javascript
 async function run() {